-The amendments made to the plan in response to consultation feedback will inform the following draft of the plan, known as the proposed submission' version.
+- 4.1 Following this consultation, amendments will be made to the 'December 2020 Draft' in response to consultation feedback which will inform the following draft of the plan, known as the proposed submission' version.
 This will be the plan we intend to submit to the Secretary of State for a public examination by an independent planning inspector.
-Participants of the final stage of consultation have the right to represent themselves at the public examination.

-The inspector will prepare a report for the council and may require mandatory changes to be made to the plan.
+Participants of the final stage of consultation have the right to represent themselves at the public examination. - 4.2 The inspector will prepare a report for the council and may require mandatory changes to be made to the plan.
 The final Old Kent Road AAP will then be adopted by the council.
-This is a decision taken by all councilors at the Council Assembly.

-Table 1 shows the stages of preparation and consultation on the AAP.
+This is a decision taken by all councilors at the Council Assembly. - 4.3 Table 3 shows the stages of preparation and consultation on the AAP.